mcuquet/mcuquet.github.io/Research/Broadcasting in spin networks.md

 permalink: Research/Publications/Broadcasting in spin networks/
 ---

-We present an implementation of \\(N \to M\\) quantum broadcasting of mixed qubits in the equatorial plane in an unmodulated spin network.
+We present an implementation of _N_ to _M_ quantum broadcasting of mixed qubits in the equatorial plane in an unmodulated spin network.
 The broadcasting transformation is performed by the time evolution of the network.
 We focus in the _XX_ Hamiltonian because its appropriate symmetry in the _XY_ plane and its easy physical implementation.
-We study two scenarios with different initial state of the network: one in a pure state \\(|M/2,m\rangle\\) and the other in the tensor product of maximally mixed states.
-We also focus in the \\(3 \to 4\\) scenario, where in principle perfect phase covariant broadcasting is possible.
+We study two scenarios with different initial state of the network: one in a pure state |M/2,m> and the other in the tensor product of maximally mixed states.
+We also focus in the 3 to 4 scenario, where in principle perfect phase covariant broadcasting is possible.

 ~~~
 @mastersthesis{Cuquet2008_broadcasting,